MattFJones/DEX-Volatility-Trading-Bot-V4/README.md

 If there are no warnings or errors in the status indicator everything is running good, if there is an error or warning in the status indicator it will tell you the problem down in the error feedback box below.

-What is your look like if there's no errors in running correctly.
+This is what it should look like if there's no errors in running correctly.